Nonlocality without entanglement in exclusion of quantum states: Nonlocality without entanglement

-Furthermore, a semidefinite program confirms that the states on Bob's side are also strongly $2$-antidistinguishable when $\epsilon\leqslant\frac13$ (Appendix \ref{B}).
-Therefore, when Bob initiates the protocol, he can trivially perform strong $2$-antidistinguishability of the set without any communication. \end{proof} Now we move into the results concerning the relation between local and global exclusion tasks and that will eventually lead us to our main goal of this work, i.e., \emph{nonlocality without entanglement}. \begin{thm} Three $d\otimes d$ antidistinguishable states may not be LOCC antidistinguishable. \end{thm} \begin{proof} Consider the following three states:
+Now we move into the results concerning the relation between local and global exclusion tasks and that will eventually lead us to our main goal of this work, i.e., \emph{nonlocality without entanglement}.
+First theorem in this direction provides a minimal set of states which shows the peculiar quantum property. \begin{thm} Three $d\otimes d$ globally antidistinguishable states may not be LOCC antidistinguishable. \end{thm} \begin{proof} Consider the following three states:

 These three states are globally strong antidistinguishable, as they satisfy the necessary and sufficient conditions given in Eq.~\eqref{ADSpsi123}.